robgriffin247/swapi_dataplatform/README.md

 ### Current status:

 To Do:
+- Connect dbt transformations to duckdb raw data
+- Update details on raw data in readme
 - Add material to instructions below; will repeat the process from scratch on a fresh machine with new accounts to make sure they are thorough.
-- Add dlt, dagster, openmetadata and hex
+- Add dagster, openmetadata and hex
-- Currently testing use of dlt and DuckDB (`dlt/` directory)

 ### Instructions